Posted: Fri 6th Oct 2023

 checking that the web page's security certificate is valid

 If you have employees who use work devices (such as a smartphone or tablet) for personal use, it's easy to become less security conscious once they've left the office.
-It's a good idea to block inappropriate sites to make sure they can't be accessed from business devices.
+It's a good idea to block inappropriate sites to make sure people can't access them from business devices.

-You and your team should also avoid using untrusted, public wi-fi networks for conducting sensitive business.
+You and your team should also avoid using using untrusted public networks for conducting sensitive business.
+That way, you help prevent anyone with malicious intent from getting unauthorised access to your data and systems.

 Make sure you have a strong password policy and your team use strong, unique passwords that mix symbols, numerals and letters of both cases.

-And even if it's strong, if a compromised password is used on a number of different websites, it can lead to an even bigger breach.
+And even if your password is strong, if a compromised password is used on a number of different websites, it can lead to an even bigger cyber security breach.

 Keep your software up to date

-Digital security organisations detect new pieces of malware (malicious software) every second.
-So you need to stay ahead.
+Digital security organisations detect a new type of malware (malicious software) every second.
+So you need to stay ahead and make your defence against cyber-security risks as strong as it can be.

-That means not only using automated updates to top up your security software every day, but updating your operating system and all of your other software too.
+That means not only using automated updates to top up your security software (such as antivirus software) every day, but updating your operating system and all of your other software too.
 Make sure everyone in the business does the same.

 Make sure your banking is secure